 Basically, chronic stress led to changes in gut microbiota.
 These changes affected fatty acid metabolism and thus the generation of eCBs.
 This process led to decreased signaling in the ECS and reduced neurogenesis in the hippocampus.

-The researchers concluded, “this may be the pathway, at least in part, that links microbiota dysbiosis to mood disorders…” Supplementing with a specific bacteria strain of the Lactobacilli genus normalized eCBs signaling and alleviated the depressive symptoms, as did supplementing with arachidonic acid (an omega-6 fatty acid).
+The researchers concluded, “this may be the pathway, at least in part, that links microbiota dysbiosis to mood disorders…” Supplementing with a specific bacterial strain of the Lactobacilli genus normalized eCBs signaling and alleviated the depressive symptoms, as did supplementing with arachidonic acid (an omega-6 fatty acid).

-Soon we will publish proprietary data looking at how quality of diet affects Jointly users’ results.
+Soon Jointly will publish proprietary data looking at how quality of diet affects Jointly users’ results.
 Until then, there are various ways that a healthy diet could positively impact your mental well-being and your cannabis experience.
 But the best way to find out how the quality of your diet impacts your cannabis experiences is to experiment and record your results on Jointly.

 Jointly is the cannabis discovery app that makes it easy to find and shop the best cannabis and CBD products for your goals.
 Your matches are calculated from the real product ratings and experiences from hundreds of thousands of people using the Jointly app.